ucfai/ucfai/content/core/sp20/ml-apps.md

 categories: ["sp20"]
 tags: ["Applications", "Pokemon", "Pokedex", "Exoplanets", "Machine Learning", ]
-abstract: >-
-  It's time to put what you have learned into action.
+abstract: "It's time to put what you have learned into action.
 Here, we have prepared some datasets for you to build a a model to solve.
 This is different from past meetings, as it will be a full workshop.
 We provide the data sets and a notebook that gets you started, but it is up to you to build a model to solve the problem.
 So, what will you be doing?
 We have two datasets, one is using planetary data to predict if a planet is an exoplanet or not, so your model can help us find more Earth-like planets that could contain life!
 The second dataset will be used to build a model that mimics a pokedex!
-Well, not fully, but the goal is to predict the name of a pokemon and also predict its type (such as electric, fire, etc.) This will be extremely fun and give you a chance to apply what you have learned, with us here to help!
+Well, not fully, but the goal is to predict the name of a pokemon and also predict its type (such as electric, fire, etc.) This will be extremely fun and give you a chance to apply what you have learned, with us here to help!"
 ---

 ```python